Benevento stuns Juventus 1-0 as pressure grows on Pirlo - WHIZ News

 NEW-LOOK ATALANTA

-A new-look Atalanta side won 2-0 at Hellas Verona in Serie A on Sunday to boost its chances of qualifying for next year’s Champions League.
+A new-look Atalanta won 2-0 at Hellas Verona to boost its chances of qualifying for next year’s Champions League.

 Atalanta dominated after introducing a surprise new tactical system with Ruslan Malinovskyi and Duván Zapata scoring in the first half to help the team consolidate fourth place.